 Odutola graduated from the University of Alabama in 2008 and received her M.F.A. from Cal Arts in 2012.

 She recently in 2016-2017 had an exhibition of her work at San Francisco’s Museum of the African Diaspora.
 Her portraits were shown at the Seattle Art Museum for a year in 2018.
 Her portrait of the author Zadie Smith was unveiled at London’s National Portrait Gallery in July, 2020.
-Her work is in the permanent collections of the Smithsonian National Museum of African Art, New York’s Museum of Modern Art, and the Whitney Museum among others.
+Her work is in the permanent collections of the Smithsonian National Museum of African Art, New York’s Museum of Modern Art, and the Whitney Museum of American Art among others.